sumerman/clamorous/README.md

 Anything but an object or an array of objects will be rejected.
 Some or all fields of objects will be indexed just after publishing.

-Actually session will not be closed and publisher will be able to continue pushing messages:
+Actually the session will not be closed and publisher will be able to continue pushing messages:

 `$ telnet localhost 8080`